symfony/symfony-docs/frontend/asset_mapper.rst

 Handling CSS
 ------------

-.. versionadded:: 6.4

-    The ability to import CSS files was introduced in Symfony 6.4.

 CSS can be added to your page by importing it from a JavaScript file.
 The default ``assets/app.js`` already imports ``assets/styles/app.css``: